-A current Challenge or Sprocket licenced rider wishing to attend the National Championships must complete a minimum of 4 NQM meetings per bike type (20" or 24").
-These can be obtained by completing events in either 20" or Cruiser bikes, in any age group classes or Superclasses or Mixed Open Classes, in the calendar year prior to the National Championships.
+A current Challenge or Sprocket licenced rider wishing to attend the National Championships must complete a minimum of 4 NQM meetings.
+These can be a combination of 20" and / or Cruiser bikes and in any race class, including Superclass or Mixed Open, in the calendar year prior to the National Championships.